This tutorial will help you create accessible tables in Microsoft Word and other Office products, like PowerPoint.

 - Leave the Title field blank.

 Whoop!
-Now you’ve got yourself an accessible table!
+Now you’ve got a table that is accessible for everyone!

 Using Spaces to Emulate a Table is Not Accessible

 Never display data using spaces instead of a table object.
-Not only is this potentially confusing for sighted students (lacking borders, and potentially, alignment), but it could be difficult or impossible to understand for students using a screen reader.
+Not only is this potentially confusing for sighted students (lacking borders, and potentially, alignment), but it could be difficult or impossible for students using a screen reader to understand.

 An Example

 For example, here is a spaced “table.”
-While sighted students may find this easily understandable, it’s something else entirely for those using a screen reader.
-Note: The dots represent spaces.
+(Note: The dots represent the spaces.)
+While sighted students may find this “table” easy to understand, it’s something else entirely for those using a screen reader.

 Screen readers would read this content from top-to-bottom, left-to-right: